Welcome to Drive for Life Driver Training Ynys Môn

 Explain that you would look to make sure:

-there is at least 1.6mm of tread depth (across the central three-
+(across the central three-

 5. Tell me how you’d check that the headlights and tail lights are working.
 You don’t need to exit the vehicle.
 (Headlights are at the front of the car and tail lights are at the back)

 Explain you’d operate the switch (no need to turn on ignition on Swift), then explain that you would walk around vehicle (as this is a ‘tell me’ question, you don’t need to physically check the lights).

 6. Tell me how you’d know if there was a problem with your anti-